 A couple years ago I made a mason jar toothbrush holder for my kids’ bathroom.
 It worked well… until we moved.
-This new house of ours has no great wall space where we could hang it, and I had thought of just tossing it… but then inspiration hit, and I decided to repurpose it into a DIY herb planter.
+Our new house has no great wall space where we could hang it, and I had thought of just tossing it… but then inspiration hit, and I decided to repurpose it into a DIY mason jar planter.

 - One Piece Scrap Wood (if you don’t have any wood lying around your house, check for discounted wood at your local hardware store.
 It’s leftover wood from other peoples’ cuts; and it’s often discounted 70%, meaning you only have to spend a dollar or two 🙂 )

 - Hose Clamps

 - Screw Driver

 - Vinyl or Letter Stickers… or a chalk pen (Optional)

 - Bag of Pebbles (you can also find these at the dollar store)